SpektraSystems/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 3. In the open editor window for the **azuredeploy.json**, scroll through the contents of the Azure Resource Manager Template.
 This template contains all the necessary code to deploy a Web App and a PostgreSQL database to Azure.

-    >**Note**: If you would like to use this template in a future deployment of your own, it can be found in the [Azure Quickstart Templates repository on GitHub](https://github.com/Azure/azure-quickstart-templates).
-This specific file can be found [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-webapp-managed-postgresql/azuredeploy.json).
+    >**Note**: If you would like to use this template in a future deployment of your own, it can be found in the Azure Quickstart Templates repository on GitHub.
+This specific file can be found over https:<span></span>//raw.githubusercontent.com/<span></span>Azure/azure-quickstart-templates/master/101-webapp-managed-postgresql/azuredeploy.json.

 ### Task 2: Configure the list of release environments parameters